AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ### Saving the data

-EduBook data are saved in the hard disk automatically after any command that changes the data.
+EduBook data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file